hakeemyusuff/alx-system_engineering-devops/0x02-shell_redirections/README.md

 0. The script prints "Hello, World"
-1. Print a confused smileyx
+1. Print a confused smiley
+2. This display the content of file /etc/passwd